maxwellevin/maxwellevin.github.io/_projects/statistics.md

 title: 'Statistics'
 subtitle: 'Learning to formalize statistics with R Markdown and LaTeX'
 featured_image: '/images/projects/statistics/math_test.png'
-published: false
+published: true
 ---

 ![](/images/projects/statistics/math_test.png)

+### About

+I learned how to use <a href="https://www.r-project.org">R</a>, <a href="https://rmarkdown.rstudio.com">R Markdown</a>, and <a href="https://www.latex-project.org">LaTeX</a> so that I could make my statistics homework and tests look better.
+See my work on <a href="https://github.com/maxwellevin/Probability-and-Statistics">github</a>.

 ### Motivation

-I am someone who always does their best to prepare.
+I always do my best to prepare for challenging tasks.
 When I took Math 490 my junior year of college I had no prior experience with statistics.
 Yung-Pin Chen allowed me to take his course because he knew that I had programming and mathematical experience/skills and that I ask useful questions in class.
 He is also a very kind person who works hard to see his students succeed.